Code editing

 In order to specify input and output flags, you need to place cursor to the left of the variable name (i.e. to the left of x), hit space and use one of the following possibilities:

-• hit ctrl+space and pick the required option on the menu: input and output flags
+ctrl+spaceand pick the required option on the menu:

 Code line duplication